JasonBugeja/AccordionMegaBLE/README.md

 COMPONENTS:
 -----------
-* Arduino Mega - For breadboard prototype I have used an Arduino clone in case it gets fried :simple_smile: Inside my accordion I prefer to use a genuine Arduino/Genuino to make sure there are no cost-cutting modifications that would compromise performance.
+* Arduino Mega - For breadboard prototype I have used an Arduino clone in case it gets fried :) Inside my accordion I prefer to use a genuine Arduino/Genuino to make sure there are no cost-cutting modifications that would compromise performance.

 * resistors - as per schematic.
 For breadboard use whatever you like as long as resistance matches, for the real thing use low-tolerance high quality resistors.